vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

 ### Facilitation requires an understanding of the following:

-- **Community**: What are the guiding norms of the community with whom you are facilitating a discussion?
-- **Observation**: The facilitator becomes a guide on the journey with the group.
-By observing and reflecting while facilitating a discussion, the facilitator can support the group and notice what contributions she or he may need to make to assist participants in arriving at a turning point.
+The facilitator becomes a guide on the journey with the group by observing and reflecting while facilitating a discussion, they can support the group and notice what contributions she or he may need to make to assist participants in arriving at a turning point.
-- **Flexibility**: Facilitators must be ready for non-linear discussion.
-People may go around and around.
-They may sit back and relax, but then all of a sudden become incredibly engaged.
 When facilitators are flexible, they can best guide discussion.
-- **Imagination**: Facilitators permit participants to use their imagination to brainstorm.
-However, they fill an important role of grounding conversation when ideas become toot abstract or when time is of the essence.
-- **Patience**: one of the most frustrating parts of facilitating a conversation, particularly when you are knowledgeable about a topic, is that you have to be patient and understand that it may take others longer to arrive at a conclusion.
-Facilitators cannot lose their cool or make quick judgments.
-They need to be patient.
-- **Balance**: Effective facilitation balances the challenging and supportive of others.
+Effective facilitation balances the challenging and supportive of others.
 The voices of the individual and organization are heard and respected.
-- **Affirmation**: Good facilitators affirm individuals and recognize the ideas of others.
-When participants let their barriers down and become themselves, this is an important step to affirm.
-You must also affirm yourself as a facilitator that you must be true.
-- **Silence**: Arguably the hardest thing for a facilitator is to permit silence.
-Good facilitators make sure that all that are participating are INVOLVED.
-Those who are frequently silent need to be asked what their opinion is while maintaining respect for their silence.
+They cannot lose their cool or make quick judgments.
+Patience is the key for facilitating an event.
+Lastly, Good facilitators make sure that all that are participating are INVOLVED.
-- **Challenge**: They must challenge their participants to think differently and explore other options.
-Participants in the process of group discussion accept the challenge of owning the process.
-They are responsible for the discussion and must have ownership in making sure that all participants have a comfortable experience.
-- **Connections**: As the facilitator connects with others and helps them connect with themselves, meaning begins to emerge.
-Facilitators will learn to recognize when participants begin to “get it”.

 ## Facilitator